json420/degu/doc/rgi.rst

 connection, based on the SSL certificate and SSL certificate authority under which the connection was made, respectively.

-This is best illustrated through an example middleware application:
+The general connection and request handling mechanisms are best illustrated through an example middleware application:

 >>> class Middleware:
 ...     def __init__(self, app):